fgavilondo/learn-rust-webapp/README.md

 It provides routing, middlewares, pre-processing of requests, post-processing of responses, etc.

-High performance/concurrency.
+Highly performant/concurrent.

 # HTTP server

-actix-rt, implemented atop of the http and h2 crates.
+actix-rt, part of https://actix.rs/, implemented atop of the http and h2 crates.

-Other popular choices are hyper and tiny_http
+(Other popular choices are hyper and tiny_http).

 # App object